synthiam/E-19_RGB_8x8_Display/README.md

 **Project Status:** Ready to manufacture

+If you are new to GitHub and would like to create a derivative of this project, please have a look at GitHub instructions to [fork a repo](https://help.github.com/en/articles/fork-a-repo)

 ## Description

 Out of our passion to solve the issue of time waste in the robot creation process, EZ-Builder was born.
 The EZ-Builder software platform reduces the time it takes to get from idea to implementation.
 Since 2011 we have been listening to the challenges robot builders encounter and continue to provide them with an ever expanding toolbox of solutions.
 Join us on this journey!